 The science and research surrounding human health and disease are becoming more interdisciplinary.
-In response to this trend, the biomedical sciences MS program allows students to focus on areas across the biomedical sciences to gain training in human (patho)physiology and the application of existing and potential therapeutic approaches to treat disease.
-The Master of Science in Biomedical Sciences curriculum is particularly appropriate both for those entering as well as those currently employed in the field, including research technicians, clinical laboratory workers, science teachers, and science administrators.
+In response to this trend, the biomedical science MS program allows students to focus on areas across the biomedical sciences to gain training in human (patho)physiology and the application of existing and potential therapeutic approaches to treat disease.
+The Master of Science in Biomedical Science curriculum is particularly appropriate both for those entering as well as those currently employed in the field, including research technicians, clinical laboratory workers, science teachers, and science administrators.
 For those currently employed, the program can enhance performance in a present position or open new employment opportunities.
-Graduates of the program will be well-prepared to enter related PhD programs at the university.
+Graduates of the program will be well prepared to enter related PhD programs at the university.

 All MS programs in the Department of Pharmaceutical Sciences require a set of core courses taken by every MS student, regardless of program.
 In addition, students in each program are required to take a defined set of discipline-specific courses and several general electives.
 The number of specialized and elective courses differs somewhat among programs.
 The MS degree may be completed on either a full-time or part-time basis and may include an optional research thesis.
 International students are required to attend the program on a full-time basis.